fedidat/HexoSite/source/_posts/510-intro-to-graal.md

   }
 ```

 To make things interesting, I'll be running it from Javascript.
 What's more, I will also be using npm and node to run an express.js server.
 Inside my endpoint, I will be using Python to manipulate regular expressions with Javascript: that's two levels of interop!
-Sounds like a lot, but the code is straightforward:
+Sounds like a lot is going on, but the code is straightforward:

 ```js
 const express = require('express')